Can you remember the first video game you played?

 Adventure was the first video game to contain an Easter Egg – hidden messages, and inside jokes.

 In the case of the Atari, the Easter Egg was that when an object was placed in a certain area of the game, it revealed the program’s name.

 For those wondering, the programmer for Adventure was Warren Robinett.

-Competition arose in the form of Activision, a software producer who feature in many of today’s video games such as the Skylanders franchise (2011, and still ongoing).
+The competition arose in the form of Activision, a software producer who features in many of today’s video games such as the Skylanders franchise (2011, and still ongoing).

 This lead Atari to also produce the new console – the Atari 5200.
 The 2600 was still cheaper and had good quality games, and still sold as well as the newer version.

 The best news they could have was that they were still selling.
 And fast.
-Even after the 5200 release, the 2600 sold millions of copies in 1985.
+Even after the 5200 release, the Atari 2600 sold millions of copies in 1985.

 The Atari 2600 was a popular console for fans of video games, but also popular for the producers.
 They even nicknamed the console “Stella”.

-What are your favourite memories of video games?
+What are your favorite memories of video games?
 Let us know!